-The National Energy Board puts safety and environmental protection at the forefront of its responsibilities in protecting Canadians.
-The Board achieves this by taking a leadership role to improve awareness and drive fundamental change when and where it is needed.
+The Canada Energy Regulator puts safety and environmental protection at the forefront of its responsibilities in protecting Canadians.
+The Commission achieves this by taking a leadership role to improve awareness and drive fundamental change when and where it is needed.
 Safety Culture is a discipline in both the onshore and offshore oil and gas sectors that requires greater understanding and consideration in order to build robust defenses against serious incidents.

 Culture influences what people see, hear, feel, and say.
 Perhaps most importantly, it influences the decisions and actions (behaviors) of people in an organization, and these behaviors ultimately drive safety outcomes and performance.

 North American Regulators Working Group on Safety Culture: Safety Culture Indicators Research Project Continued Learning (2018)

 Safety Culture Workshop Summary Report